 Perhaps the one person who influenced me the most was Leonard E. Read.
-Through my involvement with Read, many years later, I became a representative for the Foundation for Economic Education in Australia which, in turn, led to the establishment of my own Mannkal Economic Education Foundation.
+Through my involvement with Read I became a representative for the Foundation for Economic Education in Australia.
+This, in turn, led to the establishment of my own Mannkal Economic Education Foundation.

-One day, in 1982, Leonard “sprang it on me” to give a lunchtime talk to a group of his associates in New York, to explain how I first became involved with his foundation in 1952.
+One day, in 1982, Leonard sprang it on me to give a lunchtime talk to a group of his associates in New York.
+He wanted me to explain how I first became involved with his foundation in 1952.
 To me it seemed simple enough, but they were fascinated to hear how a 16-year-old, working after school in his father’s mining engineering supply business, used to open big pine cases of Timken roller-bearings that we imported from Canton, Ohio, USA.